dart-lang/site-www/src/tools/dart-compile.md

 Hello world!
 ```

-When running from an application snapshot,
+When running from an application module,
 the Dart VM doesn't need to parse or compile classes and functions that
 were already used during the training run,
 so the VM starts running user code sooner.

-These snapshots are architecture specific,
+These modules are architecture specific,
-unlike snapshots produced using the
+unlike modules produced using the
 [`kernel` subcommand](#kernel).

-## Portable snapshots (kernel) {#kernel}
+### Portable modules (kernel) {#kernel}

 Use the `kernel` subcommand to package up an app into a
 single, portable file that
 can be run on all operating systems and CPU architectures.
-A kernel snapshot contains a binary form of the abstract syntax tree
+A kernel module contains a binary form of the abstract syntax tree
 ([Kernel AST][]) for a Dart program.

-Here's an example of creating and running a kernel snapshot:
+Here's an example of creating and running a kernel module:

 ```terminal
 $ dart compile kernel bin/myapp.dart